KTiger-Code/dorm-facility-system/src/README.md

 ## PromptPay QR

 Place your PromptPay QR code image at `public/QR-ME/QR.jpg`.
-The invoice page references this path when displaying the payment QR.
+The Resident Invoice page loads the image from `QR-ME/QR.jpg`, so ensure the file exists and restart the Angular server after adding it.